harukujo227/CS-aimbot-and-esp/readme.md

 - if you got the source code from github, run with cargo: `cargo run --release`
 - if you got a standalone binary, just run that

+## headless mode

+if the gui has problems, you can run this in headless mode. it will watch the config file for changes and update on the fly. to run like this, use the flag `--headless`